quangdaon/advent-of-code-2022/day-01/README.md

 # Day One: Ruby

+My solutions for [Day 1](https://adventofcode.com/2022/day/1) of AOC 2022, written in Ruby.
 To run this program, you will need the [Ruby runtime](https://www.ruby-lang.org/en/downloads/) installed.
 This is built in and likely works best in Ruby 2.7.5.

 ## Running Tests